-Authorised persons act as enablers for those who want to invest in the stock market or other investment avenues.
+Authorised persons (Formerly known as a Sub Broker) act as enablers for those who want to invest in the stock market or other investment avenues.

 Authorised persons not only help investors with the buying and selling of shares, but they also play an educative and advisory role.
 Authorised persons help investors find the right stocks to invest in, understand the pros and cons of investing in stocks, and help out with various investment options like mutual funds, derivatives, commodities, and so on.
 Read More...

 Who can become an authorised person?

 Authorised persons don’t need to have higher education qualifications or years of experience to be an authorised person.
 However, some basic skills, like dedication and zeal to win, will come in handy if you want to be successful.